 History & Geography

 Mosteiros has a strong connection with the ocean.
-It is a small fishing village with approximately 1,000 inhabitants, also engaged in agricultural activities.
+It is a small fishing village with approximately 1,000 inhabitants, engaged in both fishing and agriculture.
 Its fishing harbour is near Praia dos Mosteiros.
 If you want to learn more about fishing as a strength in the village’s economy, visit Casa do Pescador.
 This museum was founded in 2004.
 Two old mills stopped working about 60 years ago.

 The coastal town is located in Ponta Delgada’s county.
 It is on the northwestern point of São Miguel island, right at the base of the Sete Cidades volcanic complex.